 Temperature dependence of water density

-Qualitatively, it's fairly simple, but from a mathematical point of view estimating the outcome is a different story.
+Qualitatively, it's fairly simple, but from a mathematical point of view, estimating the outcome is a different story.
 Water has an intriguing property – it reaches its maximum density at about 4 °C or 40 °F.

 While there arebetween water's freezing point (0 °C or 32 °F) and its boiling point (100 °C or 212 °F), there isn't a straightforward formula which yields the exact value for a given temperature.
-To get around this, our water density calculator uses an approximate equation, based on the 5th order polynomial:
+To get around this, our water density calculator uses an approximate equation based on the 5th order polynomial:

-We use scientific notation to express all of the small values in a clearer way.
+We use scientific notation to express all of the small values more clearly.
 Although the outcome is an approximation, it's provided with sufficient precision.

 The density of salt water

-The mixture of water and salt, hereafter referred to as salt water, has a different density than pure water.
-The basic parameter that tells us about the amount of salt in salt water is salinity,
+The mixture of water and salt hereafter referred to as salt water has a different density than pure water.
+The basic parameter that tells us about the amount of salt in salt water is salinity, S, given as:

 S = m₁ / (m₁ + m₀),

-In our density of water calculator, we use a method proposed by Millero and his coworkers.
-The overall formula is complicated so that we won't show it here explicitly, but generally, it uses the same concept as the equation for the temperature dependence of density – a polynomial of mixed terms of temperature, salinity, and pressure:
+In our density of water calculator, we use.
+The overall formula is complicated, so we won't show it here explicitly.
+Still, generally, it uses the same concept as the equation for the temperature dependence of density – a polynomial of mixed terms of temperature, salinity, and pressure:

 ρ(T,S,p) = ρ(T) + f(T,S,p).

-However, we can spot some common properties – the density of salt water increases for higher salinity, and higher external pressure.
+However, we can spot some common properties – the density of salt water increases for higher salinity and external pressure.

 How to use water density calculator?

-You can start by heating your mixture (e.g. in a microwave), then submerging your objects in it.
+You can start by heating your mixture (e.g., in a microwave), then submerging your objects in it.
 You can quickly evaluate the temperature of water while it is cooling down.
-At the beginning, the density of hot water is quite high, so everything should sink, but at some point the density will have decreased to the point that the object begins to float!
-Insert the value of salinity and temperature at which the object began to float into water density calculator, and you should be able to estimate those densities with relatively good precision!
+In the beginning, the density of hot water is quite high, so everything should sink, but at some point, the density will decrease to the point where the object begins to float!
+Insert the value of salinity and temperature at which the object began to float in the water density calculator, and you should be able to estimate those densities with relatively good precision!

 You can also choose one of the objects from the list to see if it floats or sinks.
-We take into account some average values so the results may not be accurate in every case (especially for fruit).
+We consider some average values, so the results may not be accurate in every case (especially for fruit).